 A continuation of AERO 3301.
+The course continues into advanced leadership skills and ethics training with the goal of preparing students for officership and supervision.
 Corequisite: Concurrent laboratory AERO (3111) enrollment required for AFROTC students.

 A continuation of AERO 3112.
 Corequisite: Concurrent enrollment in AERO 4301.